 2017 Voice for Justice Award Honorees

-Last year we honored two individuals with the Voice for Justice Award.
+In 2017, we honored two individuals with the Voice for Justice Award.
 Oregon State Senator Sara Gelser, who represents the 8th District, has been instrumental in passing groundbreaking legislation expanding the statute of limitations for sexual assault and prioritizing rape kit testing.
 These laws increase victims’ access to justice and decrease the likelihood of repeat sexual assault offenders.

 Gloria Needham is Director of the Hood River County Victims’ Assistance Program.
 She has assisted survivors of domestic and sexual abuse for over 25 years, which has included work at a shelter and 18 years with the Hood River County Victim Services Program.
 Gloria is a founding member of several victim focused organizations and projects.
 Gloria’s willingness to go above and beyond her job duties and her love of helping people is evident to everyone she works with, both survivors and coworkers.